nearform-actions/optic-release-automation-action/README.md

 Note that the `on` triggers are mandatory:

 - `workflow_dispatch`: to start the new release process
-- `pull_request`: to complete the release process when the PR is merged
+- `pull_request` when `closed`: to complete the release process when the PR is merged

 ### Example